mkocvara/Shell-Dungeon/KF6017/Levels/README.txt

 K is knight
 O is an orc

 Other symbols are ignored, but are used to place the above symbols.
+They must not be placed where walls are and placing them outside of the walls may cause the level to be impossible to complete.

 E.g.1:
 .####.